MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-move-table-fields-between-extensions.md

 ## Breaking changes - AppSourceCop rules

-Moving a table or a field is a breaking change in most of the cases and should be staged in 2 steps to make sure that all the extensions referencing the table or the field are fixed before the move is final.
+Moving a table or a field is a breaking change in most of the cases and should be staged in two steps to make sure that all the extensions referencing the table or the field are fixed before the move is final.

-## Non-breaking changes
+## Nonbreaking changes

 If a table is moved to one of its dependencies and it has the `PropagateDependency` setting in the manifest set to `true` then this isn't a breaking change.
 In this case the table or the fields are available to all the extensions that depended on the extension.
 Such a move can be done in one step and is seamless to all other extensions.